MicrosoftDocs/azure-docs/articles/dns/dns-getstarted-create-dnszone.md

 ### To create a DNS zone

-The example below creats a DNS zone called *contoso.com* in the resource group called *MyResourceGroup*.
+The example below creates a DNS zone called *contoso.com* in the resource group called *MyResourceGroup*.
 Use the example to create a DNS zone, substituting the values for your own.

 	New-AzureRmDnsZone -Name contoso.com -ResourceGroupName MyAzureResourceGroup